-Hidradenitis suppurativa commonly occurs in areas near hair follicles where there are many oil and sweat glands; places like the armpit, groin and anal area.
-It can also occur in areas where skin rubs together, including the inner thighs, under the breasts, and between the buttocks.
+HS commonly occurs in areas near hair follicles where there are many oil and sweat glands.
+This includes places like the armpit, groin and anal area.
+It can also occur in areas where skin folds or rubs together, including the inner thighs, under the breasts, and between the buttocks.

 Making a diagnosis for a genetic or rare disease can often be challenging.
 Healthcare professionals typically look at a person’s medical history, symptoms, physical exam, and laboratory test results in order to make a diagnosis.
 The following resources provide information relating to diagnosis and testing for this condition.
 If you have questions about getting a diagnosis, you should contact a healthcare professional.